 If you’re trying to get more breast milk when you pump, you should be doing breast compressions!
-Here’s how breast compressions can be useful, how to do them, and what to watch out for.
+Here’s how hands-on pumping can be useful, how to do compressions, and what to watch out for.

 There are a couple of reasons why you might want to do breast compressions while you’re pumping.

 Some women have to pump for 30 minutes or longer until they feel that they’ve been able to more or less empty their breasts.
 When your baby is a newborn and you’re pumping 7-8 times per day, pumping for 30 minutes at a time is a LOT of pumping.
 (At 7-8 sessions per day, 15-20 minutes would be ideal.)

 Breast compressions can help speed the process up by pushing breast milk out of the milk ducts more quickly.

 You might have noticed when you’re pumping that sometimes the milk stops flowing for a few minutes, and you get just drops of milk coming out of your breasts.